btoone/homebin/README.md

     cd homebin
     rake install

-Install vcprompt from source
+Running the rake task will create symbolic links to the scripts in your `~/bin` directory.
+The task will also install vcprompt from source.
+If it fails, you can manually run the installer.

     ./vcprompt-install    # requires mercurial

-Create the symlinks to the scripts in your `~/bin` directory

-    rake install

-TODO:
+Note: The environment variable $PYTHONPATH now assumes Snow Leopard.
+If you are running this on Leopard you'll need to change that variable.

+# TODO #

 * make ~/bin directory if it doesn't exist
 * make sure you're running from the ~/bin dir or cd into it